yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

 :::success:Congratulations! :tada:
 You've created an account that will automatically promote and reattach transactions as well as manage the state of your CDAs.
 :::

-## Import existing seed state

-To import an existing seed state into an account, pass the storage object to the `WithStore()` method.
-The seed state must be in the correct format.

 ## Next steps